 How Do I Convince My Loved One To Get Help?

 Many people are afraid to go away for treatment and be alone.
-Let your loved one know there are plenty of outpatient programs available as well as intensive outpatient programs that will immerse the patient in a situation where they are supported, never judged, and in a program is tailor-made to their needs so they can get help without leaving home.
+Let your loved one know there are plenty of outpatient programs available as well as intensive outpatient programs that will immerse the patient in a situation where they are supported, never judged, and in a program that is tailor-made to their needs so they can get help without leaving home.